 There is no empirical research that I know of to show just how many great leaders had personal heroes.
 However, we have often read or heard about how highly successful people did have someone or some situation that gave them inspiration.

 Inspiration may have come from someone, something, or maybe a spiritual encounter, but something had focused them toward success.

 Heroes are part of the anchoring many of us need to stay on track.

-Just as goals help to keep us focused on specific accomplishment, heroes help to keep our philosophies focused toward success in personal endeavors through whatever obstacles or hardship we may face.
+Just as goals help to keep us focused on specific accomplishments, heroes help to keep our philosophies focused toward success in personal endeavors through whatever obstacles or hardships we may face.

 Which Great Leaders Inspire You?

 If you have ideas that you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!

 The most inspiring heros that I have come across is Dick and Rick Hoyt, the father and son team that have competed in triathlons together, even though Rick has a very servere case of cytic fibrosis.
 Dick”s determination, courage, and dedication to enabling his son to finish with him by alternately pulling and pushing his son Rick throughout the entire triathlon is very, very inspiring.

 My most inspiring hero is Nelson Mandela.
 He pushed through unfavorable situations to save his people from the brutal regime.
 He had many enemies calling him terrorist in western capitals.
 He also had friends who praised him from the eastern capitals .
 Now both the enemies and friends praise him.